Post Banner Image

 Credit: chanakon laorob/ iStock via Getty Images Plus

-Anytime you travel, it’s also useful to figure out alternative arrangements in advance so that, if the unexpected happens, you’re ahead of the pack.
+It’s also useful to figure out alternative arrangements in advance so that, if the unexpected happens, you’re ahead of the pack.
 Do some online research about which other airlines serve your destination, and if you’re unable to fly back from your intended airport, check if it’s feasible to reach another.

 In some cases, it might be possible — though admittedly more time-consuming — to take other modes of transportation to get back home.
 Depending on where you are, that might involve taking a train, bus, or even a ferry.
 If you can spare the time, this might be the most cost-effective solution in the event an airline leaves you stranded.